sambacha/openevm/README.md

 ## Internal call conventions
 Up to ETH 1.5, there is no link and jump EVM opcode for easy handling of subroutines(even though some [discussions](https://github.com/ethereum/EIPs/issues/2315) are on-going).
 So we have to manually handle subroutine calls.
 Here are the calling conventions for an internal calls:
 * current subroutine's frame pointer is saved at stack, at memory location `$fp - 32` where `$fp` is the subroutine call's frame pointer.
-* arguments are all pushed on stack, along with the return address.
+* Arguments are all pushed on stack, along with the return address.
 Argument with smaller index number occupies a stack slot on top of another argument with a larger index number.
 For example, when we want to do a function call: `func abc(x, y, z)`, here is the arrangement of the arguments:

 ```
                +-----------+
                |Return Addr|